Helping an Analytics firm shape its Go to Market strategy

 We focused on gaining a deeper understanding of the user or learner segments and subsequently designing relevant learner journeys.

-Leadership vision informed the starting point for our empathy research, where we mapped learner aspirations and needs.
-Their current experience with online certification programs, short duration formats and extended formats of in-person sessions was also explored, leading to learner journey maps capturing ‘moments of truth’ at the Discovery, Exploration, Sign-up, Pre-Workshop, During-the-Workshop and Post-Workshop stages.
+Leadership vision informed the starting point for our empathy research.
+Thereafter, we anchored several user interviews with students as well as professionals who were building a career in analytics.
+This helped us understand and map the diverse learner personas, with a focus on their aspirations, challenges and needs.
+Their current experiences with online certification programs, short duration formats and extended formats of in-person sessions was also explored, leading to learner journey maps capturing ‘moments of truth’ along a learning journey, that is, at the Discovery, Exploration, Sign-up, Pre-Learning, During-the-Learning and Post-Learning stages.

 Defining the problem

 Insights from our research helped shape the problem statement: How Might We effectively address the current gap between knowledge and action for Functional SMEs and Analysts, to help them apply analytics in their day to day functioning?

 Through the design sprint, we co-created the building blocks for the analytics offering, including:

 - ILT workshops, online modules and post-workshop support

 The building blocks were the basis for a marketing pitch which won our client a contract as the strategic analytics partner for a leading automobile player.

 In addition, our client created an Analytics Capability Maturity Model, setting up an Analytics CoE as well as driving Capability interventions for Analysts and Functional SMEs.